 2. You might need more than bandages

 It’s always a good idea to keep a first aid kit on hand.
 This packed Emergency Kit takes it a bit further.
-It comes with essential first aid items, including tape, safety pins, gauze, tweezers, vinyl gloves, a cold pack, etc. But it also comes with emergency items, such as a reusable hand warmer, emergency blanket, a whistle, flashlight and even a Resqme (car escape) tool.
+It comes with essential first aid items, including gauze, a cold pack, soap wipes, safety pins, etc. But it also comes with emergency items, such as burn dressings and bandages.

 Entertainment for every mile